Tanvir101cmd/Minimal-linux-server/README.md

 ## 🧩 Setting Up SSH Keys (Client-Side)

 SSH keys are the backbone of secure connections.
-It’s good practice to use **unique keys for different servers** — like using different keys for different doors.
+It’s good practice to use **unique keys for different servers,** like using different keys for different doors.

 ### Generate a new SSH key
 ```bash